 Our engineers' extensive experience allows Glew Engineering to help you in an expedient and efficient manner, even for complex problem.
 Contact Glew Engineering today to get your project underway.

 Glew's News Blog Recent Posts

 Typical "gas stick" in a semiconductor equipment gas panel.
 In part 6 of our blog series on the design of high purity semiconductor equipment, we'll be discussing gas valves.
-While pressure regulators and mass flow controllers fine-tune the amount of gas delivered to a process, it is the manual and pneumatic valves that control the gas distribution system at the top level.
-Valves...Read more
+While mass flow controllers fine-tune the amount of gas delivered to a process, and pressure regulators fine tune the gas pressure, it is the manual and pneumatic valves that control on or off state of gas...Read more

 The use of fail-safe hardware safety interlocks is a key tenet of semiconductor equipment engineering, to protect equipment and ensure personnel safety.
 The idea of fail-safe technology has existed for a long time, however, as engineers through history work to keep progressively more complex machines and operators safe.
 An inventor named George Westinghouse, for instance, developed the...Read more